MRCardoso/git-code/topics/reset.md

     is required use the command 'git push -f' for forne the change locally to be send

 ### reset to a commit previous
+    git reset HEAD~
-    specify after ~[n-commit that want go back] git reset HEAD~n-commit --soft
+    The reset command is only recommend for the last commit, when not was pushed to the remote repository still specify after ~[n-commit that want go back] git reset HEAD~n-commit --soft
     --soft remove the commit without destroy the files